subbutvl/awesome-unity-virtual-production/README.md

 ## Unity 3D Video Plugins ##

 SPOUT for Unity 3D Plugin - https://github.com/keijiro/KlakSpout   ( almost zero latency and no gpu overhead ! ), input and output available.
+(Note: I tested and Spout Sender not works in HDRP if attached to camera in this version, you need to create a Render Texture and output this texture to a spout sender ).

 Unity Capture - Creates a Windows Virtual Device Output ( 4K and 60 fps support ) - https://github.com/schellingb/UnityCapture